airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 and choose the relevant template.
 This will generate a new connector in the `airbyte-integrations/connectors/<your-connector>` directory.

-Follow the instructions generated in the `NEW_SOURCE_CHECKLIST.md` file to bootstrap the connector.
+Follow the instructions generated in the `NEW_SOURCE_CHECKLIST.md` file to complete the connector.

 ### Integrating with Gradle
 All generated templates should provide this automatically, but generally speaking to integrate with Gradle your connector needs the following: